NextWork123/ram-limiter/README.md

-# Discord and Thorium ram limiter
+# Discord and Browsers ram limiter
 By using the function called ```SetProcessWorkingSetSize();``` reduces memory usage by preventing unnecessary cache in the program.

+# Browsers
+Browsers supported for now:
+- Thorium
+- Firefox
+- Edge
+- Chrome

+if you want some other browser tell me and i will add

 # Developers
 [miaf#2458](https://discord.com/users/308986559292768258)